AdvancedModularManikin/AdvancedModularManikin.github.io/Tutorial_7.md

 Once a module has a live DDS Manager, it now needs to fill out some description data about itself.
 Two topic types that are required at the module's inception are **Operational Description** and **Module Configuration**.

 ###### OPERATIONAL DESCRIPTION
-Describes what this module does and annouces it to other modules on the AMM network.\
+Describes what this module does and annouces it to other modules on the AMM network. <br />
 Operational Description values are initialized at the module's inception and remain static during this module's life time.
 ```
 mgr->InitializeOperationalDescription();